environment-overflow/E-Impact.github.io/README.md

-This repo contains the doc for Spicy Memez.
+This repo contains the doc for Environment Overflow.